szymciem8/AGV-Autonomous-Docking/README.md

 - Straight wall
 - Walls in a shape of a letter "L"

-Docking means positioning the robot with proper alignemnt and distance to wall or walls.
+Docking means positioning the robot with proper alignemnt and distance to the wall or walls.

 ## Solution